a) FISM World Championships of Magic (WCM) are organized under the auspices and supervision of the FISM and are open to:

 a) To determine all prizes and other awards (see Article 6), two judging panels are composed, one for the performances on stage and one for the performances under close-up conditions.
 The judging panels consist of seven to nine judges.
 One of the judges of each panel is the chairman.
 A non-judging president presides over the two panels.

-b) All judges, including the Jury President, are chosen by the Presidium.
+b) All judges, including the Jury President, are chosen by the Board of Directors.
 These choices should be based on the qualifications of the candidates in both the Art of Magic and that of judging magic performances.
 There should be a diversity of age and cultural background and all judges should be able to communicate in English.
-The Presidium should also acknowledge continuity in FISM juries.
+The Board of Directors should also acknowledge continuity in FISM juries.
 Preferably there will be only one judge for any one country.

-c) For the second phase of the competition (see Article 7a) the Presidium may decide in common accord to add a non-magician, preferably an authority in the theatre or entertainment business, to the appropriate judging panel.
+c) For the second phase of the competition (see Article 7a) the Board of Directors may decide in common accord to add a non-magician, preferably an authority in the theatre or entertainment business, to the appropriate judging panel.

 d) The president of the jury, although watching as many contest performances as possible, does not judge the acts as the other judges do.
 He chairs the joint jury meetings and attends as many of the panel meetings as possible.
 He or she concludes and summarizes the final decisions and is, together with the panel chairmen, responsible for the observance of the FISM contest rules.
 In case of a tie, the jury President will arbitrate, and that decision will be final.